Dark-Schnitzel/diffdir/README.md

 # diffdir
-Shell Script for comparing 2 folders
+Shell Script for comparing 2 folders.

-Tested on BSD.
+Tested on BSD only at the moment.

-Command Line Options:
+# Command Line Options:
     -s, --stats           Show Results/Stats at the End of the Run -c, --checksum        Compare files via checksum (files only) --diff                Show diff output.
 If Checksum and diff are used both, only the stats for diff will be shown (different checksum = diff in Content)